IBM/openapi-validator/README.md

 #### [options]
 -  -s (--report_statistics) : Print a simple report at the end of the output showing the frequency, in percentage, of each error/warning.
+-  -e (--errors_only) : Only print the errors, ignore the warnings.
 -  -d (--default_mode) : This option turns off [configuration](#configuration) and runs the validator in [default mode](#default-mode).
 -  -p (--print_validator_modules) : Print the name of the validator source file the error/warning was caught it.
 This can be helpful for developing validations.
 -  -n (--no_colors) : The output is colored by default.
 If this bothers you, this flag will turn off the coloring.